 7KBW has a long history of involvement in shipping law.
 Its members continue to spearhead legal developments in this important practice area.
-In addition to prominent shipping law barristers, 7KBW’s members include two arbitrators who regularly accept appointments in shipping disputes, namely Sir Jeremy Cooke and Sir Stephen Tomlinson.

 Much of 7KBW’s work in shipping law involves confidential arbitrations, often under the rules of the London Maritime Arbitrators Association.
 However, a very significant number of court cases have been contested by members in recent years, and at the very highest level.